 Merci!
 Always helps, especially with a sweet ‘I’m a poor tourist’ smile!

 Although many people in France speak English, it’s always helpful (and polite) to make an effort with the local language.
-Try learning a bit of French in easy steps before your trip, just to nail the basics!
+Try learning a bit of French before your trip, just to nail the basics!

 Do you have any tips or advice for anyone headed to Biarritz?